stevenleadbeater/kotlin-kover-action/README.md

 ### `device_type`
 **Required** Device type for categorization of targets in mender
 ### `packages`
-**Required** Space delimited list of deb packages to include in the artifact
+**Required** Space delimited list of script files to include in the artifact
 ### `server_address`
 **Required** Address of the mender server to upload to (defaults to https://hosted.mender.io)
 ### `username`